snoussi/customers-service/README.md

 > ___NOTE:___ DEV mode will check the JDBC driver you have configured in your project.
 In this service, we used jdbc-postgresql, so it will start a Postgresql database: **Make sure to have Docker or Podman running!**

-## Packaging and running the application
+## Packaging and running the service

-The application can be packaged using:
+The service can be packaged using:

 ```sh
 ./mvnw package